Towards Fully Passive Time-Bin Quantum Key Distribution over Moving Free-Space Channels: Discussion and Conclusion

-Our results are of great practical importance since the ability to distribute entanglement correlations over a highly multi-mode channels without any mode filtering, sorting, nor compensation can ease the deployment of quantum networks, entanglement distribution experiments, and quantum sensing applications~\cite{sajeed_observing_2021} for both free-space and fiber-optical channels.
-Furthermore, the purely passive scheme is particularly suitable for QKD with moving platforms where maintaining an interferometer phase reference is difficult, and the use of multi-mode interferometers are desirable compared to single-mode interferometers due to better pointing requirements and optical throughput.
-Our approach can also passively compensate for the relativistic phase changes that occur during satellite passes, further reducing the overhead of a satellite-to-ground time-bin link.
-The future work is to further the theoretical studies on the robustness of the protocol, particularly against rapid phase fluctuations and finite size effects.
-In addition, using this approach with a high-performance system that has an increased signal-to-noise by working with a source that is optimized for the apparatus wavelength and bandwidth, and an increased EPS heralding efficiency and visibility~\cite{anwar2021entangled}.
-Furthermore, improvements to the performance of the field widened interferometer can be made to reduce the overall QBER of the system, for instance using a compact optical layout as see in Ref.~\cite{cahall_multi-mode_2020}.
+Our results are of great practical importance for the use of free-space time-bin encoded quantum channels, because the ability to distribute entanglement correlations over a highly multi-mode channels without any mode filtering, sorting, nor compensation can ease the deployment of quantum networks, entanglement distribution experiments, and quantum sensing applications~\cite{sajeed_observing_2021}.
+Future work is to further the theoretical studies on the robustness of the protocol, particularly against rapid phase fluctuations and finite size effects.
+To bring our proof-of-concept demonstration in line with other RFI-QKD implementations~\cite{liu2024experimental}, improvements will involve using a high-performance system that has a photon source that is optimized for the apparatus wavelength and bandwidth, as well as an increased EPS heralding efficiency and visibility~\cite{anwar2021entangled}.
+The optical losses in our demonstration need to be addressed as there is a minimum number of detections required to suitably estimate the $C$-parameter and error rates.
+Enhancing the brightness of the photon source and the efficiency of the free-space channel would significantly improve the signal-to-noise ratio, thereby positively impacting the other experimental parameters.
+Additionally, improvements to the performance of the field widened interferometer can help reduce the overall QBER, by increasing the performance and robustness of the design, by for instance using a compact optical layout~\cite{tannous2023advancing,cahall_multi-mode_2020}.
+Further loss reductions can be found by removing the intrinsic $50\%$ loss of the PTC by using an electronic or optical switch~\cite{england2021perspectives}.
+Enhancing the receiver system, particularly by removing the unnecessary losses induced by the polarization analyzer, would also be beneficial.